A veterinary workspace from above with three tool badges for scribe, patient records, and dose calculation

 Notes, prescriptions, and discharge summaries kept in each patient's history, searchable in the cloud.

-Use VetDoze standalone or alongside whatever you run now; nothing to rip out, nothing to integrate.
+Patient records are built in, so use VetDoze on its own or alongside whatever you run now; nothing to rip out, nothing to integrate.

 Built for exotics